| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 to the countryside.
 The two rabbis were sent to the Auschwitz death camp.
 This was the

 fate of any Jew who questioned German orders.
+The Jews were subjected to overcrowding, disease,

 starvation, and humiliation, each of which served to strip the Jews of self-worth and to

+break their will to resist.
 The Jewish leadership (Judenrat) in many communities

 counseled against resistance, hoping to avoid retaliation and decimation.
 The leadership